kunalnagar/dotfiles/pi/bitwarden/README.md

 # Bitwarden Backup

-This essentially backs up the Config and the DB creating two files:
+This essentially backs up the Config:

 - config.tgz